McZarya/Nyaakuza-Bot/README.md

-# Nyaakuza-Bot V1.1.0, Created By Reflux Softworks And Developed By McZarya
+# Nyaakuza-Bot V1.1.0, Developed By McZarya

 A Moderation Bot For The Nyaakuza.